avocado-framework/avocado/docs/source/GetStartedGuide.rst

 Installing Avocado
 ==================

-Avocado is available in `RPM packages for Fedora`_, and `DEB packages for Ubuntu`_.
+Avocado is available in RPM packages for Fedora, and `DEB packages for Ubuntu`_.

-.. _RPM Packages For Fedora: http://copr.fedoraproject.org/coprs/lmr/Autotest
 .. _DEB packages for Ubuntu: https://launchpad.net/~lmr/+archive/avocado

 ..
 Note: the following text should instead reference the distro tiers levels